postcss/autoprefixer/README.md

 #### Does Autoprefixer polyfills Grids for IE 10-11?

-Autoprefixer can be used to use Grid Layout for IE. But this polyfill will not work in 100 % cases, this is why it is disabled by default.
+Autoprefixer can be used to use Grid Layout for IE. But this polyfill will not work in 100 % cases.
+This is why it is disabled by default.

 First, you need to enable Grid prefixes by `grid: true` option.

 Second, you need to test every fix with Grid in IE. It is not, enable and forget featur.
 But it is still very useful.
 Financial Times and Yandex use it in production.

 Third, there is not auto placement and all grid cell position must be set explicitly.
 However, Autoprefixer can covert even `grid-template`